1943 steel cent: 1944 steel cent

 In an error similar to the 1943 cents, a few 1944 cents were struck on steel planchets left over from 1943.
-There are two explanations given for why this happened.
-One explanation is that steel planchets were left in the press hopper and press machines from the previous year mixed in with copper planchets.
-Another explanation credits the error to the production of 25 million Belgian two franc pieces by the Philadelphia mint after that country's liberation from the Nazis.
+Two explanations are given for why this happened.
+One is that steel planchets were left in the press hopper and press machines from the previous year mixed in with copper planchets.
+Another explanation credits the error to the production of 25 million Belgian two-franc pieces by the Philadelphia mint after that country's liberation from the Nazis.
 These coins were of the same composition and the same planchets as the 1943 cents, but they differed slightly in weight.
 In all, 1944 steel cents are fewer in number than their 1943 copper counterparts, and are even more valuable; one such example minted in San Francisco sold for $373,750 in an August 2008 auction held by Heritage Auctions; this was the highest auction price ever for a Lincoln cent until September 23, 2010, when it was superseded by a 1943-D bronze penny.

 Cost of mintage

 Although United States penny is widely known to hold a higher mintage cost than its face value, the United States actually made a large profit on minting steel coins.
 In 1943, the cost of a gross ton of steel was $34.
-With a composition of 2.67498 grams of steel making up 99% of the coin, the 1943 steel penny only cost roughly one-ten-thousandth of a dollar.

 Novelty coins

 Since many steel cents corroded and became dull soon after entering circulation, some dealers who sold the coins as novelties improved their appearance by "reprocessing" – stripping off the old zinc coating and then replating them with zinc or chrome.
-These reprocessed coins are sometimes erroneously described as brilliant uncirculated, or similar terms, by ignorant or unscrupulous online sellers.
+These reprocessed coins are sometimes erroneously described as "brilliant uncirculated", or similar terms, by ignorant or unscrupulous online sellers.